open-telemetry/oteps/text/0250-Composite_Samplers.md

 - in any case, do not exceed 1000 spans/minute

 We present two quite different approaches to composite samplers.
 The first one uses only the current [sampling API](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/sdk.md#sampling).
 It can be applied to a large variety of samplers, but is not very efficient nor elegant.

 The second approach is applicable exclusively to Consistent Probability Samplers, but is more efficient and less prone to misconfiguration.
+It requires additional API to be provided by the delegate samplers.

 __Note__: both approaches call for calculating unions of Attribute sets.
 Whenever such union is constructed, in case of conflicting attribute keys, the attribute definition from the last set that uses that key takes effect.
 Similarly, whenever modifications of `Tracestate` are chained, in case of conflicting keys, the last modification erases the previous values.